coin8086/cloudworker/design/draft.md

     take[Take a message from request queue]

     beforeCall[Start a timer to renew
-        lease of the message]
+        lease of the message periodically]

     callit[Call InvokeAsync on the UDS instance]

     put[Put result in response queue]

-    afterCall[Remove the request from the queue
+    afterCall[Delete the request from the queue
     and stop the lease timer]

     init --> take